 Table 2.
 Pre and post audit energy consumption, costs, and irrigation efficiency improvements

 |Energy Consumption (kWh)

-After data logging with a flow meter and pressure gauge, the irrigation system efficiency was measured at 396 kilowatt hours per mega litre per metre of head (kWh/ML/m).
-The replacement pump, recommended based on the current measured flow (m3/hr) and Head (m) as tested, has the potential to reduce energy consumption by 22%.
+After data logging with a flow meter and pressure gauge, the irrigation system efficiency was measured at 396-kilowatt hours per megalitre per metre of head (kWh/ML/m).
+The recommended replacement of the pump based on the current measured flow (m3/hr) and Head (m) as tested, has the potential to reduce energy consumption by 22%.
 The suggested centrifugal volute pump has a higher efficiency class and would reduce this metric to 156.70 kWh/ML/m, a 60% reduction.

-The site has been proactive and performed an irrigation audit which found some issues, these were rectified by:
+The site has been proactive and performed an irrigation audit which found some issues that have been rectified by:

 - The Vine pumps measured head and flow suggested a worn impeller; investigation discovered debris surrounding the impeller, reducing its performance, the debris was removed.